pixtur/blog/patch-battle.md

 ## The date

-The battle is planned for Friday 7pm at Sep.
-29th 2023 at the [Deadline Party Berlin](https://deadline.untergrund.net/2023/) in the party is at ORWO Haus in Berlin Marzahn.
+The battle is planned for Saturday, Sep.
+30th 2023 6pm at the [Deadline Party Berlin](https://deadline.untergrund.net/2023/events) in the party is at ORWO Haus in Berlin Marzahn.